How to Overcome Learned Helplessness

 “I can tell you are really thinking when…”

-In addition, research tells us that that the brain is like a muscle and the more you challenge it, the more it grows.
+In addition, research tells us that the brain is like a muscle, and the more you challenge it, the more it grows.
 There are plenty of resources and examples online; look up “You can grow your brain” and find lessons and videos on this topic to share with your children.

-As with any new behavior, it will require a fair amount of trial and error on both the adult’s part and children’s part to see lasting change.
+As with any new behavior, it will require a fair amount of trial and error on both the adult’s and children’s part to see lasting change.
 As for me, next time I decide to solve a home improvement dilemma, I will consider doing a few things differently.
 First, I will adjust my expectations to avoid too much frustration.
 Next, I will plan with my husband to work on the project together and take on a portion of the assembly.
-Finally, since my three-year old is always watching my every move, I will verbalize my thought process and attempt to model patience and fortitude.
+Finally, since my three-year-old is always watching my every move, I will verbalize my thought process and attempt to model patience and fortitude.
 Now, where is that hex wrench?